NoWPaS: A short background

 – To increase the current research and knowledge on anadromous salmonids through collaboration and exposure to experienced senior researchers.

-During the last few decades, research on Salmo salar L. and Salmo trutta L. has increased and will most likely intensify in the future.
+During the last few decades, scientific investigation into Salmo salar and Salmo trutta has become increasingly relevant and will continue to be so in the future.
 Research conducted by PhD and post-doctoral researchers will play an important and central role in the advancement of our knowledge of these ecologically and socially important species.
 Therefore, NoWPaS welcomes new members each year.